foxidokun/quad/README.md

 cd quad
 doxygen
 ```
-Then open docs/html/index.html in your browser
+Then open docs/html/index.html in your browser.

 ### How to run test
 ```